zelaznik/frozen_dict/README.md

 - If you want those methods, either modify my code or create your own subclass.

 Methodology:
-- A FrozenDict is a subclass of tuple, and it contains two main entries
+- A FrozenDict is a subclass of tuple, and it contains two main entries:
 - One entry is a tuple of the items sorted by hash, the other is a lookup table of those hashes.
+- Items, meaning key-value pairs, are grouped by their key's hash value.
+- Most items have their own unique hash.
+Approx 1 in 1400 items have collisions.
-- To get an item, the key is hashed, python's "bisect" finds the index of the hash.
+- To return an value, the key is hashed, python's "bisect" finds the hash's location.
+- The second entry holds all of the hash-groups, and it is promptly retrieved.

+Resolving Hash Collisions
-- During a hash collision, items are stored inside a subclass of frozenset, "Group".
+- During a collision, items are placed in a subclass of frozenset, called "Group".
-- Group can accept unhashable items, but will then no longer return a hash itself.
+- "Group" can accept unhashable items, but will then no longer return a hash itself.
-- Equality is tested by converting the other object into a FrozenDict.
-- The hash of a FrozenDict is calculated by simply hashing the tuple which stores all the items.
+- Each key-value pair is put in a class "Item" which only hashes the key.
+- This allows items with un-hashable values to be stored inside an unordered frozenset.
+- When hashing "Group", we unpack the items into regular tuples.
+- Then we put those items into a new frozenset and take that hash.
+- If any item is unhashable, this is where we'll get an error.